How many types of Spanish are there?

 Caribbean Spanish:

-The Caribbean islands like Cuba and Puerto Rico also have Spanish as their national language.
-The colonists that settled in these islands brought life to this dialect.
-Since the people that came to reside here arrived from the Canary Islands and Andalusian islands, there are similarities in the dialects of these regions.
-As we discussed earlier, in spoken and while writing, the resemblance in the dialects can be easily spotted.
+The Caribbean islands like Cuba and Puerto Rico also have Spanish, Caribbean Spanish as their national language.
+The colonists who settled in these islands brought life to this dialect.
+Since the people who came to reside here arrived from the Canary Islands and Andalusian islands, there are similarities in the dialects of these regions.
+As we discussed earlier, the resemblance in the dialects can be easily spotted in spoken and while writing.

 Equatoguinean Spanish: